2sic/2sxc-docs/2sxc Docs Generator/specs/js/quicke.md

 ## History
 1. Introduced in 2sxc v08.04
-2. Enhanced / made configurable in 2sxc 08.06.01
+1. Enhanced / made configurable in 2sxc 08.06.01
+1. Added ability to specify each button in 2sxc 11.11.03